dcplaya/Raspberry-Pi-Garage-Door-Opener/README.md

   auto-reverse feature, do not install this to your garage door.
 Serious injury or death can occur without these protection mechanisms in place.

-Please post or read the accompanying documentation at: http://wp.me/p3oAnz-5
+Please post to or read the accompanying documentation at: http://wp.me/p3oAnz-5